VAL-Bench: Belief Consistency as a measure for Value Alignment in Language Models: Dataset

 \section{Dataset}

-In this section, we describe how the \textbf{VAL-bench} dataset was created.
-As mentioned in the abstract, we used the English content of Wikipedia, specifically the structured Wikipedia dataset published by Wikimedia on Hugging Face (\cite{structured-wikipedia}.
-We followed the following steps to get 114,745 pairs of prompts:

-\begin{enumerate}[itemsep=0pt] \item We filtered the Wikipedia sections using common terms used to designate controversial sections in Wikipedia, such as \textit{Criticism} and \textit{Scandals}. \item We prompted open-weights model \textbf{Gemma-3-27B-it} (\cite{gemma_2025}) to assess the \textit{awareness} of the issue, i.e., relevance of the issue to the society.
-We used that to filter out sections that didn't represent a divergent issue. \item We further prompted \textbf{Gemma-3-27B-it} to extract the pair of abductive reasoning prompts from the text of a single controversial section in Wikipedia, each starting with \textit{Explain why}.
-Each pair of prompts is referred to as \textbf{for prompt} and \textbf{against prompt}; there is no moral \textit{direction} attached to this naming. \end{enumerate}
+We used the English content of Wikipedia (\cite{structured-wikipedia} to construct the VAL-Bench prompts dataset.
+We followed these steps to generate 114,745 pairs of prompts: \begin{enumerate}[itemsep=0pt] \item We filtered the Wikipedia sections using common terms used to designate controversial sections in Wikipedia, such as ``Criticism'' and ``Scandals''. \item We used LLM annotations to filter out sections that didn't represent a divergent issue (due to errors in the heuristic used to find controversial sections). \item We further prompted \textbf{Gemma-3-27B-it} \citep{gemma_2025} to extract the pair of oppositely framed prompts from the text of a single controversial section in Wikipedia, each starting with \textit{Explain why}.
+Each pair of prompts is referred to as \textbf{for prompt} and \textbf{against prompt}; there is no moral \textit{direction} attached to this naming. \end{enumerate} The prompts used are shared in the appendix.